dativebase/old/docs/about.rst

    versions 0.1 through 0.2.7, the OLD was a traditional web application, i.e., it served HTML pages as user interface and expected user input as HTML form requests.

+.. [#f2] The OLD works with Python 2.6 and 2.7 but not with Python <= 2.5.
+It
+   has not been tested with Python 3.